 - Create a new layer or click on your target layer on the Layers panel.

-Note: if you click in the area to the right to the of the Layer’s name, you will select that layer’s artwork, which will be indicated by a colored square dot.
+Note: if you click in the area to the right of the Layer’s name, you will select that layer’s artwork, which will be indicated by a colored square dot.
 Having selected artwork on the target layer will prevent the following step from working.
 Shift-click on that dot to deselect it.

 - Go to Object > Arrange > Send to Current Layer.